American River Conservancy CalNat Course

 Trevor Whiffen, PhD, graduated from the University of Cambridge and was a postgraduate at the New York Botanical Garden and the University of Texas at Austin.
 He retired in May 2008 after 36 years of research and teaching in plant systematics in the Department of Botany, LaTrobe University.

-Please contact Elena DeLacy at (530) 295-2190 or firstname.lastname@example.org for information about the limited number of need-based scholarships.
+Please contact Elena DeLacy at (530) 295-2190 or firstname.lastname@example.org for more information and to inquire about the limited number of need-based scholarships.